Brisbane Strikers FC

-Brisbane Strikers Football Club is an Australian semi-professional football club based in Brisbane, Queensland.
+Brisbane Strikers Football Club is an Australian association football club based in Brisbane, Queensland.
 Founded in 1991 as Brisbane United, the club competed in the National Soccer League until the 2003–04 season.

-Brisbane Strikers currently competes in the Football Queensland Premier League, with home matches played at Perry Park.
+Brisbane Strikers currently compete in the Football Queensland Premier League, with home matches played at Perry Park.

 History

 Background

 Brisbane's first representation in the National Soccer League (NSL), then known as the Philips Soccer League (PSL), came in the form of Brisbane City and Brisbane Lions.
 Brisbane City won the first two national knockout competitions, by defeating Marconi in 1977 and West Adelaide in 1978.
 Brisbane Lions won the knockout competition in 1981, also defeating West Adelaide.
 Brisbane City left the NSL in after the 1986 season and Brisbane Lions after the 1988 season.